 Sergej Tchirkov was born in St.Petersburg and studied the accordion at the Rimsky-Korsakov Conservatoire of St.Petersburg.
 He was awarded prizes at many international competitions and received the scholarship from the European Centre of Arts Hellerau (Dresden).
-In 2003-2005 he took a postgraduate course and qualified as an assistant teacher in accordion performance and chamber music.
+In 2003-2005 he took a postgraduate course in performance and musicology.

 Sergej Tchirkov has been awarded prizes at the following international competitions:

 - 2003 – Citta di Capistrello, Italy